Faces of Polynesia: Fiji to TahitiOctober 15, 2015 - October 31, 2015

 October 24 At Sea

-Like a miniature Bora Bora, Aitutaki’s central peak rises above a reef-encircled lagoon, and we are welcomed by villagers performing some of the Pacific’s finest dances.
-Local guides accompany us on an island tour highlighting the natural and cultural attributes of the island.
-After lunch on the ship, enjoy snorkeling or diving off a remote motu in the crystal clear waters dotted with coral heads.
+Like a miniature Bora Bora, Aitutaki’s central peak rises above a reef-encircled lagoon and you are welcomed by villagers performing some of the Pacific’s finest dances.
+Local guides accompany you on an island tour highlighting the natural and cultural attributes of the island.
+After lunch on the ship, enjoy snorkeling or diving off a remote motu in crystal-clear waters dotted with coral heads.